 Cons: No suspension, small wheels

 Not your usual touring ebike, but this one is great for those tours where you might be taking transport TO the start point (arriving by car or train for example).
 You can then hop out, unfold your bike, and jump on and pedal off.
-Comes with a maximum 45 miles range per charge and suits riders between 4’10” and 6’2”.
-It’s a bike that’s designed for commuting, so it comes with lots of useful touring extras, such as fenders, rear rack, and front and rear LED lights.
+Comes with a maximum 56 miles range per charge and suits riders between 5’3 and 6’5”.
+It’s a bike that’s designed for commuting, so it comes with lots of useful touring extras, such as fenders and rear rack.

 Pros: Folds for easy transport, pre-fitted fenders and rear rack, suits wide range of rider heights